Vince Dooley, longtime Georgia football coach, dies at 90

 Stoic in his demeanor and elegant with words delivered in a Southern drawl, a renaissance man who dabbled in horticulture, studied Civil War history and wrote numerous books, Dooley had his greatest run of success after landing a running back from tiny Wrightsville, Georgia.

-During Walker’s three years between the hedges, the Bulldogs went 33-3, won three straight SEC titles, captured their only undisputed national title and nearly won another in 1982.
+During Walker's three years between the hedges, the Bulldogs went 33-3, won three straight SEC titles, captured a national title and nearly won another in 1982.

+Walker, now running for the U.S. Senate, tweeted a picture of him and Dooley on the field at Atlanta's Mercedes-Benz Stadium before Georgia's season-opening victory over Oregon.

+''Thank you Coach Dooley, for being one of the greatest men I have ever known,'' Walker wrote. ''You mean more to me than you'll ever know.''

 Dooley was a graduate of Auburn, one of Georgia's most hated rivals, and had no head coaching experience when he was hired by the Bulldogs at the age of 32.